-Assembly Proceedings: Any proceedings of the Assembly, any committee of the Assembly or a sub-committee of such a committee.
+Senedd Proceedings: Any proceedings of the Senedd, any committee of the Senedd or a sub-committee of such a committee.

-Commissioner for Standards: The independent person appointed by the National Assembly for Wales, to safeguard standards, to uphold reputations, and to address concerns.
+Commissioner for Standards: The independent person appointed by the Senedd, to safeguard standards, to uphold reputations, and to address concerns.